datacamp-content-public/Statistics-at-SVGS/chapter1.md

 ---
-title: Template Chapter 1
+title: Data Visualization
-description: This is a template chapter.
+description: This chapter will help you get your feet wet with R and RStudio and the tidyverse
 ---

 ## An exercise title written in sentence case